oktadev/okta-blog/_source/_posts/2022-01-24-okta-cli-completion.md

 type: awareness
 ---

 CLIs are great.
-I love the speed and productivity increases I get when using a CLI, but memorizing commands, when commands need arguments, options, flags, and so on, can be daunting.
+I love the speed and productivity increases I get when using a CLI, but memorizing commands – especially when commands need arguments, options, flags, and so on – can be daunting.
 Luckily, there are tools available for CLI fans out there, and one tool I've been enjoying is [Fig](https://fig.io/).

 ## Fig powers up your CLI productivity

-Fig add autocompletion to supported terminals, which makes using CLIs so much easier.
+Fig adds autocompletion to supported terminals, which makes using CLIs so much easier.
 Using Git?
 You'll see a small window pop up with different commands and options.

 {% img blog/okta-cli-completion/git-commands.jpg alt:"Git command autocompletions in Fig" width:"800" %}{: .center-image }